• Art magazine

 Driven by a record number of transactions and the goal of making auction sales more accessible, the market for contemporary art has developed a broader basis below the $ 10,000 brand.
 This leads to more stability and resistant structures against crises and market fluctuations.

-The increased purchase interest is increasingly aimed at the variety of artistic work and is reflected in the growing appreciation for artists and new media such as digital creations.
+The increased purchase interest is increasingly aimed at the variety of artistic work and mirrors t in the growing appreciation for artists and new media such as digital creations.

 In addition, the art market becomes more democratic through online sales by offering new participants numerous options.
 This development promotes shorter holding time of works of art that are subject to faster circulation.